Yadoms/yadoms/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

 mc smsd-event.mc -r {Your_path_to_gammu}/smsd -h {Your_path_to_gammu}/smsd
 5.3 - Do the same for "gammu-smsd" project
-6 - Build the solution (for the Debug and Release configurations) 7 - After Gammu is built, don't forget to set it's path in smsDialer (in your CMakeListsUserConfig.txt file).
+6 - Build the solution (for the Debug and Release configurations) 7 - After Gammu is built, don't forget to set it's path in CMakeListsUserConfig.txt file.

 ------------------------------------------------
 - Linux (Ubuntu) :